jylim95/jylim.github.io/content/authors/admin/_index.md

 Never the smartest mind in class but always the one not afraid of trying new things.
 My philosophy towards this world is all covered in one word: _BALANCE_, including my research career.

-[Fact check]
-A sustainability practitioner with a substantial background in both chemical engineering (M.Eng) and environmental engineering (Ph.D), specializing in renewable energy and industrial enhancement.

-Proficient in data analytics and advanced computational skills, including AI, modeling, and optimization.
-Successfully demonstrated bridging the gap between academia and industry with a track record of completing industrial projects.
+Fun-fact:
+1. Enjoy playing with numbers _aka data analytics_, including AI, modeling, optimization, and blockchain.

+2. Polyglot, proficient in multiple languages.
+Try me!

+3. Always bridge the gap between research and industry.

 Thanks for spending time to understand me!

 "Now, Good Night.
-And If There's An Apocalypse, Good Luck!" - _Sheldon Cooper from Big Bang Theory_
+And If There's An Apocalypse, Good Luck!"
+- _Sheldon Cooper from Big Bang Theory_

 {style="text-align: justify;"}